niio972/variablesStudy/inst/opensilex/descriptions/plotDemo/plotDemo.md

-### Demonstration of the comparison of two variables
+### Demo app

-A demo app that help you to compare two variables
+A simple app that help you to compare two variables